 Not to mention the fact that there is free computer access and the option to borrow books, music and DVDs!
 For a change of scenery, why not visit a different branch?

-Kilkenny Castle now offers orienteering with 3 distances: Short (1.8km), Medium (2.4km) and Long (3.5km), available for FREE to download.
+Kilkenny Castle has orienteering with three distances: short (1.8km), medium (2.4km) and long (3.5km), available for FREE to download.

 History & Heritage in Kilkenny

-Visit one of Kilkenny’s historic and heritage sites like Aghaviller Church and Round Tower, Killamery Church and High Cross, and Kells Priory to name just a few.
+Visit one of Kilkenny’s historic and heritage sites like Kilkenny Castle (free on first Wednesday of every month), Aghaviller Church and Round Tower, Killamery Church and High Cross, and Kells Priory to name just a few.